Department of Social and Decision Sciences

 Students may consider the CMU Washington Semester Program or study abroad in this semesterStudents may consider the CMU Washington Semester Program or study abroad in this semester

 This is presented as a recommended plan for completing major requirements.
-Students may declare their major as early as the third week of the spring semester in the freshman year.
+Students may declare their major as early as the third week of the spring semester in the first year.
 Students who are planning to attend the Washington Semester Program, to study abroad, to apply for the Heinz Accelerated Masters Program, or to pursue an additional major/minor may have a very different curriculum map and should consult early – and often – with the Policy and Management Academic Advisor.

 Students are encouraged to consider the Washington Semester Program as part of their education.
 Suitable courses may be considered as fulfilling requirements of concentration electives in the major.
 Please discuss course selections with the Academic Advisor during the application phase to the program.